JeffTM/Open-Seat-Alert-System/README.md

 # Open-Seat-Alert-System
-A python script that scrapes the Wayne State class schedule to provide an alert when there is an open seat in a certain class
+A python script that scrapes the Wayne State class schedule to provide an alert when there is an open seat in a certain class.

 Currently has the lab I wanted to get into in Fall 2018 hard coded.
-Should work for other courses though.
+However, it should work for other courses.

 Dependencies: